 - Paying the balance in full

 - Submitting the Payment/Reimbursement from Employer Plan (PREP) form

 - Arranging for direct billing to your employer

-More information about these options can be found online at: www.sjfc.edu/student-life/student-accounts/.
-Students will receive a financial aid deferment of the amount they are borrowing once their loan approvals are received by the Financial Aid Office.
+More information about these options can be found online at: https://www.sjfc.edu/student-life/student-accounts/.
+Students will receive a financial aid deferment of the amount they are borrowing once their loan approvals are received by Student Financial Services.

 Students whose bills are not settled may not be allowed to drop or add classes, move into residence halls, participate in College-sponsored activities, obtain an email account or ID card, use the library, access their meal plan account, access the Athletic Center, or work or park on campus.
 Additional restrictions may also be imposed.

 The College reserves the right to transfer past due accounts to an external collection agency when internal efforts have been exhausted.
 Collection costs and other legal fees incurred will be billed to the student account and become the responsibility of the student.